 Although MDNA19 was initially identified as the Company's lead IL-2 candidate, a pilot non-human primate ("NHP") study comparing MDNA11 with MDNA19 demostrated that the former had better PK and pharmacodynamic ("PD") features.
 Medicenna is therefore advancing the clinical development of MDNA11 as it is a more promising molecule and has been selected as the lead IL-2 Superkine candidate.
-Medicenna initiated the Phase 1/2 ABILITY Study (A Beta-only IL-2 Immuno Therap Y Study) with MDNA11 (the "ABILITY Study") in the third calendar quarter of 2021.
-MDNA19 remains relevant for Medicenna as it provides unique design features in the development of our BiSKITs M platform.
+Medicenna initiated the Phase 1/2 ABILITY Study (A Beta-only IL-2 ImmunoTherapY Study) with MDNA11 (the "ABILITY Study") in the third calendar quarter of 2021.
+MDNA19 remains relevant for Medicenna as it provides unique design features in the development of our BiSKITsTM platform.

 Our BiSKITsTM platform allows us to develop designer Superkines by fusing them to other proteins, antibodies, cytokines or other Superkines in order to incorporate two distinct but synergistic functions into one molecule: a BiSKITTM.
-Medicenna is working towards selecting a lead BiSKITTM candidate before the end of calendar 2021.
+Medicenna plans to announce data from its Superkine and BiSKITTM platform at a conference in the first half of calendar 2022.

 Complementing our Superkine platform is MDNA55, Medicenna's Empowered Superkine, for the treatment of recurrent glioblastoma ("rGBM"), the most common and uniformly fatal form of brain cancer.
 MDNA55 is a fusion of a circularly permuted version of IL-4, fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin ("PE"), and is designed to preferentially target tumor cells that over-express the interleukin 4 receptor ("IL-4R").
 MDNA55 has been studied in 5 clinical trials in 132 patients, including 112 patients with rGBM, the results of which support our belief that it has superior efficacy when compared to the current standard of care ("SOC").
 MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") as well as Fast Track Designation from the FDA for the treatment of rGBM and other types of high grade glioma.
-We are currently pursuing a strategic partnership to pursue a Phase 3 registration trial and commercialization of MDNA55.
+We continue to pursue a strategic partnership to facilitate MDNA55's further development and commercialization.